atet/learn/codec/README.md

-Bit Rate | An amount of data (video, audio, etc.) per unit time, e.g. kilobits per second (kbps or kb/s) Codec | A program that compresses data to enable faster transmission and decompresses received data Container | A file that may hold multiple data streams (e.g. one video stream and two audio streams of different languages) Data Stream | In the context of this tutorial, distinct data that is video+audio or each separately Encoding | The _original_ compression of data (incorrectly used interchangably with transcoding) File Format | Containers will have a file format Transcoding | The process of decoding → reformatting → re-encoding a file
+Bit Rate | An amount of data (video, audio, etc.) per unit time, e.g. kilobits per second (kbps or kb/s) Codec | A program that compresses data to enable faster transmission and decompresses received data Container | A file that may hold multiple data streams (e.g. one video stream and two audio streams of different languages) Data Stream | In the context of this tutorial, distinct data that is video or audio Encoding | The _original_ compression of data (incorrectly used interchangably with transcoding) File Format | Containers will have a file format, e.g. `*.mp4`, `*.webm` Transcoding | The process of decoding → reformatting → re-encoding a file

 [Back to Top](#table-of-contents)